jeferson-sb/portfolio/content/articles/a-short-guide-to-a11y.md

 **WebAIM** is a sort of short version or summary of the WCAG guidelines as a [checklist](https://webaim.org/standards/wcag/checklist) to help identify what you need to implement.

-The best way to follow these guidelines and accomplish these criterias is to take a look at the [WAI-ARIA Best Practices document](https://www.w3.org/TR/wai-aria-practices-1.1/) to know which attributes do you have to set on your custom element and what type of keyboard support it needs to provide.
+The best way to follow these guidelines and accomplish these criteria is to take a look at the [WAI-ARIA Best Practices document](https://www.w3.org/TR/wai-aria-practices-1.1/) to know which attributes do you have to set on your custom element and what type of keyboard support it needs to provide.

 ## Focus